 There is no single point of failure.
 All servers in the cluster cooperate equally to increase the system's overall throughput even in the event of server failure.

 Flux automatically spreads the task load out across all the servers in the cluster.
 Less busy servers receive new work before busier servers.
-In jobs and workflows that contain parallelism, different parts of the same workflow can run simultaneously on different servers in the cluster.
+In workflows that contain parallelism, different parts of the same workflow can run simultaneously on different servers in the cluster.

 - Heterogeneous Environments

 Flux runs on a very wide variety of hardware and operating systems.
 Flux is developed in Java using a single code base.
 When a new Flux version is released, all features are available on all supported platforms.